kszydlo1/touk_recruitment_task_internship_2022/ReadMe.md

 # Ticket booking app
 ## Assumptions
 * User must pay within next 15 minutes since booking.
+* There cannot be a single place between taken place and end of the row, too.
 ## Build
 Firstly, you need to have maven installed.
 ```shell